 This gives them the ability to increase or decrease the number of school places they offer.
 This means, whilst the local authority is responsible for ensuring there are enough school places available for local children it does not have the power over the creation of places.

-The board has five headteacher representatives, one from a faith school, one trust school, one from a maintained primary two from an academy secondary and one from a maintained secondary school.
+The board has four headteacher representatives, one from a trust school, one primary school and two academy secondary schools.

 The head reps are now as follows: